JinZhuAW/PokemonGuesserPyxel/README.md

 # PokemonGuesserPyxel
-A Pokemon Guesser Game created using Pyxel
+A Pokemon Guesser Game created using Pyxel and Python

 # Requirement
 Need Internet connection while running the game (it will load pics from pokeapi)